 Application Process

 Our internship is open to current masters students enrolled in a counseling or social work program.
+Our externship is open to current psychology students enrolled in a doctoral program.
 As ours is an advanced placement site, it is preferred that applicants have one year of clinical practicum experience.
 Students with experience and interest in working with a) international student issues, b) issues of domestic students of color, c) sexual distinctiveness, and/or d) trans and non-cis students are strongly encouraged to submit their materials for consideration.

 Students interested in an internship at SCC should click here to fill out this application form.

-Please email Samantha Roth, LCSW-C with any questions at sroth@mica.edu.
+Please reach out with any questions via email to Samantha Roth, LCSW-C at sroth@mica.edu.